Analysis | The past two weeks have distilled Trump’s presidency to its most basic motivation: Power

 That doesn’t mean that the Trump administration has failed to try to reshape the United States.
 Trump’s appointees have been fervent in doing so, and Trump himself has signed a blizzard of executive orders of varying utility.

 Trump’s approach generally has been to decrease restrictions on businesses while embracing the priorities of the conservative right.
 That latter effort was spurred by the 2020 election, in which he gambled that he could win a second term by energizing his base of support.
 It was, in essence, an effort to leverage the second reason to be president (effecting change) to maintain the first (holding power).
 Presidents always try to keep their bases happy, of course, but usually while trying to expand their support and while effectively managing the affairs of state.
-Trump not only declined to try to expand his support, he used his political opponents as a foil for strengthening his support with his base.
+Trump not only declined to try to expand his support but also used his political opponents as a foil for strengthening his support with his base.

 It didn’t work.
 Support for Joe Biden — itself often driven by frustration with Trump — exceeded support for Trump, flipping five states that the president won four years ago.
 Trump’s nonexistent second-term agenda would not be enacted.